metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

     baz bar foo
     the foo, bar and baz

-If you want to use OR syntax, prepend question mark (\`?') on each token, or use regular expression.
+If you want to use OR syntax, use regular expression.

-    greple 'foo bar baz ?yabba ?dabba ?doo' greple 'foo bar baz yabba|dabba|doo'
+    greple -e foo -e bar -e baz -e 'yabba|dabba|doo'

-This command will print lines those contains all of \`foo', \`bar' and
-\`baz' and one or more of \`yabba', \`dabba' or \`doo'.
+This command will print lines those contains all of `foo`, `bar` and `baz` and one or more of `yabba`, `dabba` or `doo`.

+### NOT

-NOT operator can be specified by prefixing the token by minus sign (\`-').
-Next example will show lines those contain both \`foo' and bar' but none of \`yabba', \`dabba' or \`doo'.
+Use option `-v` to specify keyword which should not found in the data record.
+Next example will show lines those contain both `foo` and `bar` but none of `yabba`, `dabba` or `doo`.

-    greple 'foo bar -yabba -dabba -doo'

-This can be written as this using **-e** and **-v** option.

     greple -e foo -e bar -v yabba -v dabba -v doo greple -e foo -e bar -v 'yabba|dabba|doo'

-If \`+' is placed to positive matching pattern, that pattern is marked as required, and required match count is automatically set to the number of required patterns.
-So
+### MAY

+When you are focusing on multiple words, there may be words those are not necessary but would be of interest if there were.

+Use option `--may` or `-t` (tentative) to specify that kind of words.
+They will be a subject of search, and highlighted if exist, but are optional.

+Next command print all lines including `foo` and `bar`, and highlight `baz` as well.

-    greple '+foo bar baz'
+    greple -e foo -e bar -t baz

-commands implicitly set the option `--need 1`, and consequently print all lines including \`foo'.
-In other words, it makes other patterns optional, but they are highlighted if exist.
-If you want to search lines which includes \`foo' and either or both of \`bar' and \`baz', use like this:
+### MUST

+Option `--must` or `-r` is another way to specify optional keyword.
+If required keyword exists, all other positive match keyword becomes optional.
+Next command is equivalent to the above example.

-    greple '+foo bar baz' --need 2
+    greple -r foo -r bar -e baz

+## LEXICAL EXPRESSION

+**greple** takes the first argument as a search pattern specified by `--le` option.
+In `--le` pattern, you can set multiple keywords in a single parameter.
+Each keyword is separated by spaces, and the first character describe the type.

+    none  And pattern            : --and  -e
+    +     Required pattern       : --must -r
+    -     Negative match pattern : --not  -v
+    ?
+Optional pattern       : --may  -t

+Just like internet search engine, you can simply provide `foo bar baz` to search lines including all words.

-    greple '+foo bar baz' --need +1
+    greple 'foo bar baz'

+Next command show lines which include `foo`, but does not include `bar`, and highlight `baz` if exists.

-    greple 'foo bar|baz'
+    greple 'foo -bar ?baz'

 ## FLEXIBLE BLOCKS

 Default data block **greple** search and print is a line.
-Using **--paragraph** (or **-p** in short) option, series of text separated by empty line is taken as a record block.
-So next command will print whole paragraph which contains the word \`foo', \`bar' and \`baz'.
+Using `--paragraph` (or `-p` in short) option, series of text separated by empty line is taken as a record block.
+So next command will print whole paragraph which contains the word `foo`, `bar` and `baz`.

     greple -p 'foo bar baz'